10 Health Benefits of Mountain Biking

 You may immediately feel tired and worn out after a ride, but it will ultimately lead to improved regenerative sleep when you need it at night.
 The exercise of riding decreases cortisol, a hormone that keeps us awake.
 Being an outdoor activity, mountain biking exposes you to daylight which helps to maintain the body’s natural circadian sleep/wake cycle, not to mention raising your body’s production of vitamin D. Make sure you avoid vigorous rides too late in the day, which can have the opposite effect of releasing stimulating endorphins that can keep you awake.

-9) Social Benefits
+9) Social Benefits of Mountain Biking

 The newer field of happiness psychology has shown that healthy relationships and social interactions are key to being happy and finding meaning in life.
 Mountain biking is often a social activity shared by clubs and groups who get out to ride together.
 It provides a perfect opportunity to build personal bonds and make new friends with people who enjoy the same activities that you do.